This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 This is the perfect digital drawing gift for an artist who loves to draw on the go.
 It’s also perfect for anyone who doesn’t want to scramble around the house trying to find all of their Apple accessories (isn’t it amazing how many Apple odds and ends we all need and accumulate?!).

 This case will make sure that your head is always on straight when it comes to finding the accessories that you need.
 It’s an accessory that can organize your other accessories!
 Talk about a superhero of a digital drawing accessory.

-Even though you can charge your Apple Pencil in your iPad, it’s not very convenient.
+Even though you can charge your Apple Pencil in your iPad, it’s not always convenient, especially if you have the 1st generation Apple Pencil.
 What if you want to charge both of your devices at the same time?
-Also, what if you want a super sleek carrying case that doubles as a charging case that you can use on the go?
-Yeah, I thought so.
+What if there was a super sleek carrying case that doubles as a charging case that you can use on the go?
+Yeah, that sounds great.

-This Leakind Wireless Charging Case will not only charge your Apple Pencil, it doubles as a great carrying case.
+This charging case will not only charge your Apple Pencil (it’s compatible with both the 1st generation and 2nd generation pencils), it doubles as a great carrying case.
 It’s like the charging cases for Airpods.
 They’re functional, while also keeping you at full capacity.

-But, also like the Airpods, you need to charge the case.
-You’ll need a wireless charging dock to use with this Leakind case.
-If you already have one, or have meaning to get one, put this Leakind case on your wishlist of digital drawing accessories.
+But, also like the Airpods, you need to charge the case, so keep that in mind.
+If you already have one, or have meaning to get one, put this charging case on your wishlist of digital drawing accessories.

 Use your Apple Pencil in comfort while making it look like a cute and delicious fruit while you’re at it.
 This AhaStyle Pineapple Apple Pencil Sleeve makes an adorable digital drawing gift for any fellow artists.
 Can you imagine the smiles you’ll get when your recipient sees this?